giacbrd/SmartPipeline/README.rst

 - Stages can run concurrently, both on the source or on single asynchronously processed items
 - A stage can be designed for processing batches, i.e. sequences of consecutive items, at once
 - Custom error handling can be set for logging and monitoring at stage level

+Future improvements:

+- Stages can be memory profiled
+- Processed items can be cached at stage level

 `Read the documentation <https://smartpipeline.readthedocs.io>`_ for an exhaustive tutorial and examples